wp-plugins/idealien-category-enhancements/readme.txt

 4. Activate the plugin through the plugins menu in Wordpress

-5. Go to the Settings > Idealien Cats menu to configure features
+5. Go to the Settings > Category Enhancements menu to configure features

 6. Develop template(s) which can take advantage of this functionality.
-Similar to a theme styles.css file, for best usability your category template files should have the following comments at the top:
+Your category template files SHOULD have the following comments at the top:
 `<?php /*
 Category Template: Custom Template Name
-Template URI: URL path where bloggers can find more information about your template(s)
+Template URI: URL path where WP users can find more information about your template(s)
 Description: A short description goes here.
 */ ?> `

 == Frequently Asked Questions ==

+= How can I support this awesome plugin?

+Make feature suggestions at http://idealienstudios.com/projects/ICE/ or donate via paypal to jamie.oastler@gmail.com

+= Why did my custom templates suddenly stop working?

+Did you upgrade your theme?
+Selections from the manage > categories panel are stored based on theme directory and version.

+= This plugin is great for modifying the front-end of categories / posts, but what about the admin console?

+Check out examples of using ICE with [More Fields](http://wordpress.org/extend/plugins/more-fields/ "More Fields") on the [Idealien Templates Project Page](http://idealienstudios.com/projects/templates/ "Idealien Templates Project Page").
+More Fields lets you create customized write panels with custom fields for easy to edit admin templates.

 = How can I find out more about this plugin including examples of its usage? =

-Visit the plugin homepage - [idealienstudios.com/code/plugins/ICE/](http://idealienstudios.com/code/plugins/ICE/ "ICE Plugin Page")
+Visit the plugin homepage - [idealienstudios.com/projects/ICE/](http://idealienstudios.com/projects/ICE/ "ICE Project Page")

+== Screenshots ==

+1. The options screen for Idealien Category Enhancements.